gatsbyjs/gatsby/docs/docs/reference/release-notes/migrating-from-v2-to-v3.md

 **Note:** When using argument `firstOnly: true` the returned value is `object` or `null`.
 So do not confuse those two cases.

-## Resolving Deprecations
+## Future Breaking Changes

 This section explains deprecations that were made for Gatsby v3.
-The old behaviors will be removed in v4.
-You can still use the old behaviors in v3 but we recommend updating to the new signatures.
+These old behaviors will be removed in v4, at which point they will no longer work.
+For now, you can still use the old behaviors in v3, but we recommend updating to the new signatures to make future updates easier.

 ### `touchNode`